SABECK1/Sudoku/README.md

 # **Instructions**

-The program comes with an integrated solving algorithm and the ability to change said preset Board using the "Change"-Button.
+The program comes with an integrated solving algorithm and the ability to change said preset Board using the "Board"-Button.
 Be careful not to use an invalid board as the algorithm can only solve solveable boards obviously.

 The "Clear"-Button is used to reset the board to a **completely empty** board, which has to be changed accordingly to your needs.